Kerry jeweller sues rivals over alleged passing off of products

 The court heard that lawyers for the defendant had, in correspondence, disputed the passing off claim.

-The rival shop is seven doors away from Mr de Staic’s outlet in Green Street, Dingle.
+The rival shop is seven doors away from Mr de Staic’s outlet on Green Street, Dingle.

 He claims it is piggybacking on the success his shop has built up over the years, particularly in relation to the US tourist market and tour buses visiting the town.

-Majella Twomey BL, for Mr de Staic, got permission from Ms Justice Caroline Costello on Wednesday to serve short notice of injunction proceedings on the defendant company.
+Majella Twomey, for Mr de Staic, got permission from Ms Justice Caroline Costello on Wednesday to serve short notice of injunction proceedings on the defendant company.
 The application was made on a one-side only represented basis and the case returns next week.

 In an affidavit, Mr de Staic said he opened his first shop in Dingle in 1981 and his collection of Ogham Stone jewellery has grown over the years incorporating new designs and different types of jewellery.
 All his jewellery has the “BdeS” stamp which is registered in the Assay Office in Dublin.